biabs1/SRC-2019/README.md

 ### Case Study Applications

  We used 10 projects from the [Apache Commons Repository](https://commons.apache.org/).
-These projects already have manually written test suites.
+These projects already have developer-manually written test suites.

 ### [Applications with regression test suites for each test generation technique](https://drive.google.com/drive/folders/1YKnmeo4bS1fDsexGk2QYRfCl74HFf5ws?usp=sharing)
   We manually removed all the tests that did not pass.